What Are Some Good Foods to Eat for Healthy Cholesterol Levels?

 Salmon

 Fish is an excellent source of omega-3 fatty acids that protect your heart by reducing both inflammation and the risk of blood clots.
-These fats also work to keep your cholesterol levels healthy.
+These fats also work to keep your cholesterol levels healthy along with lowering triglycerides.
 Eat salmon or other oily ocean fish like tuna, sardines or herring at least two times per week.
 For a heart-healthy meal, try grilled salmon steaks with a green vegetable and a side salad with a sprinkling of lemon juice instead of high-calorie salad dressing.

 Olive Oil